 Even if you can’t eliminate the source of your stress, you may still be able to help yourself cope better with the ordeal.
 That’s why I’d recommend starting with your diet.

-As I mentioned earlier, food intolerances can play a role in eczema, not to mentioned that certain food products such as refined sugar, can impact the overall health of your skin – please check out my blog ‘The bitter truth about sugar and your skin,’ if you want to learn more.
+As I mentioned earlier, food intolerances can play a role in eczema, not to mentioned that certain food products such as refined sugar, can impact the overall health of your skin – please check this article ‘The bitter truth about sugar and your skin,’ if you want to learn more.

 My Self-Care Tip: Eat good foods that can help your mood and your skin